-2X weekly dosing can help align factor levels with the times you are physically active1
+2X weekly prophylactic dosing can help align factor levels with the times you are physically active1

 Talk to your doctor about which infusion days and dosage may be recommended for you.
 Your doctor will determine your dosage based on your age, weight, and bleeding pattern.

-In the pediatric study, the efficacy and safety of RIXUBIS were evaluated in 23 male previously treated patients (PTPs) with severe or moderately severe hemophilia B. Patients between 1.8 and 11.8 years of age (median age 7.10 years), with 11 subjects <6 years of age, received RIXUBIS for routine prophylaxis and control of bleeding episodes for a mean treatment duration of 7.7 months.1,2
+Prophylactic efficacy of RIXUBIS was studied in 23 previously treated patients (PTPs) between 1.8 and 11.8 years of age with severe or moderately severe hemophilia B for a mean treatment duration of 7.7 months.1,2

 Routine prophylactic treatment helped patients achieve a low annualized bleed rate (ABR)1